teplostanski/vite-plugin-pretty-module-classnames/README.md

 </div>

 ## Features

 - Framework-agnostic
-  - Support: Vanilla, React, Vue
+  - Tested: without frameworks, React, Vue
+  - Potentially works with any framework.
+If you have any problems, write to the [Issue](https://github.com/teplostanski/vite-plugin-pretty-module-classnames/issues)
 - Support CommonJS and ES Modules
 - Support Vite 2.x